anahitasocial/migration/README.md

-*Anahita Migration from 1.5 to latest version*
+Anahita Migration from version 1.5 to 2.2.4